asp-1/next-coding-challenge/README.md

 ### State Management

 - A limitation of using React's Context API is that components subscribed to the context will re-render whenever any part of the context value changes, even if they're only using a small portion of it.
 In this project, every time a product is added to the basket, the entire list of products re-renders.
 At scale, this isn't great at all.
 If you have 1,000+ products rendered on the page, this behaviour can significantly impact performance.
 To solve this, we can switch to a state management library like Redux or similar libraries.
-This will allow us to separate state from actions and allow components to subscribe to only specific slices of state they care about.
+This will allow us to separate state from actions and allow components to subscribe to only specific slices of state they care about

 ### Docker